publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/schI/ptB/m__us_usc_t29_s731.md

     (b) __Method of computation and payment__

-    The method of computing and paying amounts pursuant to subsection (a) of this section shall be as follows:
+    The method of computing and paying amounts pursuant to subsection (a) shall be as follows:

         (1) The Commissioner shall, prior to the beginning of each calendar quarter or other period prescribed by the Commissioner, estimate the amount to be paid to each State under the provisions of such subsection for such period, such estimate to be based on such records of the State and information furnished by it, and such other investigation as the Commissioner may find necessary.